baking-bad/tezos-unity-game/DOCUMENTATION.md

 Once in 4 seconds player can use acceleration, cooldown displays in #2.
 Current player HP displays on top left corner (#3).
 There's a certain chance of falling out some drop after killing a mob: additional HP, shield (damage immunity) and various ammo.
-Additionally to common creeps at every 10 waves Boss will be spawned - mega creep with increased HP, current level of which you can see on #4. Аfter killing a boss, there's a chance on drop another more powerful weapons and NFT.
+Additionally, to common creeps at every 10 waves Boss will be spawned - mega creep with increased HP, current level of which you can see on #4.
+After killing a boss, there's a chance on drop another more powerful weapons and NFT.
 All NFT's are [FA2](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md) tokens and has their own different drop chances, because all of them can enhance player in-game stats.
 For example Armor reduces the damage received by the player by 10%.
 Here is the full list of all available NFT's with their drop chances: